NixOS/nixpkgs/doc/languages-frameworks/haskell.section.md

 and navigate to http://localhost:8080/ for your own local [Hoogle](https://www.haskell.org/hoogle/).
-The `--local` flag makes the hoogle server serve files from your nix store over http, without the flag it will use `file:\\` URIs.
+The `--local` flag makes the hoogle server serve files from your nix store over http, without the flag it will use `file://` URIs.
 Note, however, that Firefox and possibly other browsers disallow navigation from `http://` to `file://` URIs for security reasons, which might be quite an inconvenience.
 Versions before v5 did not have this flag.
 See